denics/yatse-kodi-startup/README.md

-# Wake up your Kodi box using Yatze!
+# Wake up your Kodi box using Yatse!
 This script allow you to wake up your raspberry pi kodi using a yatse remote.

 ## Add the Start/Stop Script to init.d